-After his release from prison, Kareem was determined to change his life for the better.
+After taking some time for reflection, Kareem became determined to change his life for the better.
 In 2013 he founded Wheelchairs Against Guns to teach inner city kids positive ways to deal with the bullying, gangs, and gun violence they are exposed to in their neighborhoods.

 In a recent interview on New York radio station, Hot 97, Kareem explained to Lisa Evers, “I started Wheelchairs Against Guns with the goal of saving our inner city youth from experiencing the same fate I have.
 WAG is able to give these kids real world solutions to the problems they face in their neighborhoods because we’ve already been there.”